xunchen85/TE-MPRA-and-phylogenetic-analysis/README.md

 >•3) determine phyletic groups among clusters per subfamily group based on constructed rooted trees and liftOver rate:

->•3.1) Select the best root based on statistical tests of every trees and liftOver rate.
+   1) Select the best root based on statistical tests of every trees and liftOver rate;

->•3.2) Examine the internal branch lengths of the tree and group adjacent clusters based on the top branch lengths (bootstrap values) manually.
+   2) Examine the internal branch lengths of the tree and group adjacent clusters based on the top branch lengths (bootstrap values) manually.

->•3.3) Examine the heatmap of divergence rates to look at extreme values between every adjacent clusters to validate the phyletic groups.
+   3) Examine the heatmap of divergence rates to look at extreme values between every adjacent clusters to validate the phyletic groups.

->•3.4) Keep the phyletic groups after we confirmed that the clusters from a phyletic group were evolutionary close to each other.
+   4) Keep the phyletic groups after we confirmed that the clusters from a phyletic group were evolutionary close to each other.

 ## Python and perl scripts
 These python and perl scripts are used in the shell scripts to prepare the inputs for the following R scripts
 >•Exclude_emptyFasta.pl: exclude empty FASTA sequences or with ambiguous nucleotides only in the multiple sequence alignments.

 >•makeTEgtf.pl: this script was obtained from https://github.com/mhammell-laboratory/TEtranscripts/issues/83.

 >•Extract_by_TEfamilyname_each.py: extract TE instances in BED format using the names of subfamilies.

 >•Extract_div_by_coordinate.py: extract the divergence rate of every TE instance using TE coordinates.

 >•Organize_seqFile_to_consensus.py: reformat the downloaded repeatmasker alignment file relative to each TE consensus sequence.

 >•Reformat_MPRAnalyze.py: convert the format of MPRAflow output files to the inputs for the MPRAnalyze.

 >•Summarize_liftoverIntersect_by_TEFamily.py and Summarize_liftoverIntersect_by_TEFamily_Group.py: summarize the liftOver ratio per subfamily and per phyletic group.

 ## R scripts